Table of contents

 bow : It is said that originally, the act of bowing (ojigi) was a human gesture of greeting towards gods.
 Islamic prayer is a prime example of this; similarly, in Shintoism, people bow their heads to greet gods.
 On the other hand, Shintoism is pantheistic, believing that gods reside in all things.
 Gods are present in mountains, rivers, plants, and animals.
 Naturally, this also includes recognizing the presence of gods within human beings.
 Therefore, it was a natural progression for Japanese people to eventually extend the act of bowing to other human beings.

 Furthermore, communication with gods is often non-verbal and implicit.
 Consequently, people infer the will of the gods.
-From their surroundings, weather conditions, natural disasters, and divination, they imagine and predict what the gods desire or what would please them.
+From their surroundings, weather conditions, natural disasters (volcanic eruption/ashes, earthquake, tsunami, typhoon, flood, heavy snow, avalanche, drought, cool summer, thunderbolt, etc.), and divination, they imagine and predict what the gods desire or what would please them.

 In other words, just as it was a natural development for Japanese people to begin bowing to other human beings, it was also natural for them to start offering "Omotenashi" (Japanese hospitality, characterized by anticipating others' needs or feelings) to other human beings.